Barnard-Computational-Science-Center/Valentine-s-Day-Cards-Spring2021/README.md

 # Valentine-s-Day-Cards-Spring2021
-Use HTML and CSS to make cards, host them on websites using Github, and code  buttons and embed them into gmail to send to your friends and loved ones!
+Use HTML and CSS to make cards, host them as websites using Github, and code  buttons and embed them into gmail to send to your friends and loved ones!

 ----